Consensys/doc.goquorum/docs/concepts/privacy/contract-extension.md

 The following diagram describes the flow of contract state extension.
 ![contract state extension diagram](../../images/ContractStateExtension.png)

-In this example, an existing private contract deployed between Nodes A and B is being extended to Nodes C from Node A.
+In this example, Node A extends an existing private contract to Nodes C that was initially deployed only between Nodes A and B.

 1. User in node A proposes the extension of the contract, citing node C's Private Transaction Manager(PTM) public keys as private participants of this extension, node C's public Ethereum key as a receiving